 On Wednesday, December 28th, 2016, President Obama used his authority under the Antiquities Act to designate Bears Ears National Monument in southeastern Utah.

 Equally important, the proclamation elevates the voices of the Native American tribes who have ancestral ties to the region.
 The Bears Ears proposal was led by five Tribes—the Navajo, Hopi, Zuni, Ute Mountain Ute, and Ute Indian Tribes.
-For the first time in American history, these tribes will have a greater say in the management of the monument.
-Here at SUWA, we believe it is long past time that Native American voices were heard and honored in the management of public lands.
+For the first time in American history, these Tribes will have a greater say in the management of these culturally important lands.